Gloria Hunniford: Personal life

-Hunniford was married to Don Keating from 1970 to 1992.
+Hunniford was married to Don Keating, who was English but had Irish Catholic roots, from 1970 to 1992.
 They had a daughter, Caron Keating, and two sons, Paul and Michael.
-In September 1998, she married hairdresser Stephen Way in Tunbridge Wells, Kent.
-She lives in Sevenoaks, Kent.

-Hunniford became an advocate of chakra meditations after meeting a swami backstage on Loose Women.
-While not converting to esoteric Hinduism fully she has supported Tantra ever since.

-In 2022, Hunniford suffered a fall at home, breaking a bone under her eye.
-As a result she did not take part in the Platinum Jubilee celebrations.

-Caron Keating
+Don Keating died in 1997.

 Hunniford's daughter Caron Keating (5 October 1962 – 13 April 2004) died of breast cancer in Kent.
-Hunniford set up a cancer charity in her daughter's name; the Caron Keating Foundation.
+Hunniford set up a cancer charity in her daughter's name, the Caron Keating Foundation.

 Hunniford was appointed Officer of the Order of the British Empire (OBE) in the 2017 Birthday Honours for services to cancer charities.

+On 5 September 1998, Hunniford married hairdresser Stephen Way at parish church St Peter's, Hever, Kent.
+He died aged 85, on 13 August 2024.